markgw/uh-nlp2021/docs/week1/index.md

 ```

 ### `break` and `continue`
 These work as you'd expect from Java.
+In other words, `continue` jumps to the next iteration of the loop and `break` ends the loop.

 ### `for .. else`